94lite/GovHack-2021/README.md

 run: <code>docker-compose up --build</code>

 #### 4. Open application
-On a browser, direct to http://localhost:3000
+On Chrome, direct to http://localhost:3000

+You need to view this in mobile mode

+Follow this top open in mobile mode: https://www.browserstack.com/guide/view-mobile-version-of-website-on-chrome

 ## How to Stop:
 run: <code>docker-compose down</code>